6 to 7 pm

 Through this African dance and drum performance, Muntu will strive to create an atmosphere of communal participation, encouraging and inspiring audiences and participants to join in the celebration!

-This event is part of programming related to the Newberry exhibition Photographing Freetowns: African-American Kentucky through the Lens of Helen Balfour Morrison, 1935-1946, which runs from January 20 to April 14, 2017.
+This event is part of programming related to the Newberry exhibition Photographing Freetowns: African-American Kentucky through the Lens of Helen Balfour Morrison, 1935-1946, which will be open through April 14, 2017.
+Explore slave narratives in the Newberry collection, and other collection items related to the exhibition.

-Cosponsored by the Stone Camryn Fund, which was established in 1984 to honor dancers Walter Camryn and Bentley Stone.
+Supported by a gift from Cindy Mitchell, and cosponsored with the Stone Camryn Fund, which was established in 1984 to honor dancers Walter Camryn and Bentley Stone.
 Stone Camryn programs are made possible by an endowment from the estate of Walter Camryn and with gifts from friends and former students.

 Your generosity is vital in keeping the library’s programs, exhibitions, and reading rooms free and accessible to everyone.
 Make a donation today.